A look at the Tesla logo and a look at how they got started

 Through a combination of his own funds, profit from the cars that the company was selling, and various investors, though, Musk was able to save Tesla from ever running out of cash.
-In 2009, Tesla was given another lifeline by the Department of Energy, which loaned Tesla $465 million to continue working toward its vision of mass market vehicles that don’t rely on fossil fuels.
+In 2009, Tesla was given another lifeline by the Department of Energy, which loaned Tesla $465 million to continue working toward its vision of mass-market vehicles that don’t rely on fossil fuels.

 Around the same time that Tesla unveiled the Model S, the company went public.
-Investors were optimistic about the future of Tesla given the company’s lofty goals, and the stock price soared.
+Investors were optimistic about the future of Tesla, given the company’s lofty goals, and the stock price soared.
 However, a number of setbacks ranging from vehicle fires to manufacturing issues have made for a bumpy road in Tesla’s stock price, causing the company’s value to rise and fall dramatically over the years.

 Today, Elon Musk and Tesla still remain committed to their vision of fossil-fuel-free transportation, working to increase the range and performance of their vehicles while also making them more affordable.
-In recent years, producing cars that will drive themselves has become another goal for Tesla, and the company remains heavily committed to creating the software and hardware necessary for Tesla cars to navigate on the roads without any input from the driver.
+In recent years, producing cars that will drive themselves has become another goal for Tesla, and the company remains profoundly committed to creating the software and hardware necessary for Tesla cars to navigate on the roads without any input from the driver.

 These, of course, are all incredibly ambitious goals that few companies are bold enough to pursue.
 But what role has the Tesla logo played in helping the company reach these goals, and what is its origin?

-History of the Tesla Logo
+The Tesla Logo

 The Tesla logo was designed by RO Studio – a design firm that has a longstanding relationship with Elon Musk.
 It was RO Studio that designed the logo for Musk’s other company, Space X, and after designing the Tesla logo, the firm also introduced Musk to Franz von Holzhausen, who went on to become the Chief Designer at Tesla.

-Originally, the Tesla logo was made to fit inside a shield, emblem, but the company later ditched the shield and chose to just keep the “T” as their logo.
+Initially, the Tesla logo was made to fit inside a shield, emblem, but the company later ditched the shield and chose to just keep the “T” as their logo.